urschrei/HH-Expunge/README.markdown

-This is the source code for the **HumHum Ignore User** Safari 5 extension All Safari 5 extensions must have a top-level directory name ending in .safariextension, e.g. meerkat.safariextension
+This is the source code for the **HumHum Ignore User** Safari 5 extension.
+When installing, please be aware that the source files must be placed into a directory with a name ending in .safariextension, e.g.:

+* meerkat.safariextension  **<--- Directory**
+1. — global.html
+2. — global.js
+3. — expunge.js
+4. — Settings.plist
+5. — Info.plist

 *Please note that you will require a Safari developer cert in order to build and install from source*